kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 </div>
 {% endprism %}

 When that link gets clicked, it loads content stored in the three data attributes onto the page.
 These attributes are listed in `<div id="teamInfo">` and named `data-team`, `data-home-pitch` and `data-manager`.
+Note that all these attributes are attached to a `<div id="teamInfo">` element.

 {% prism markup %}
 <div id="team" class="dataTarget"></div>